-EMERALD EMPIRE MOAA President Ken Evans (R) presents chapter donation to Zach Goodenough (L), veteran affairs representative for St Vincent DePaul.
+EMERALD EMPIRE MOAA member Ken Evans (R) presents chapter donation to Zach Goodenough (L), veteran affairs representative for St Vincent DePaul.

-ROTCS LTC Warren addressed the attendees as he explains the role Emerald Empire MOAA has played in support of the UofO program
+ROTCS LTC Warren addressed the attendees as he explains the role Emerald Empire MOAA has played in support of the UofO ROTC Scholarship program

 Emerald Empire MOAA present scholarship awards to the two Cadet recipients at the annual May ROTC dinner.